polyanetuag/pokedex/README.md

 ---
-Desenvolvido com 💜 por Polyane Tuag
+Developed with 💜 by Polyane Tuag